zmeyer1/quori_ros/README.md

-# quori_ros
+# quori_ros (zmeyer1 -- WORKING VERSION)

 This catkin workspace contains all of the ROS packages necessary for full operation of the Quori robot platform from UPenn.
+Added functionality for OSU

 ## Prerequisites